 For this special occasion, start by layering the table with a Christmas table runner or tablecloth.
 A runner creates a central anchor to the table and a place to build a living garland from.

 Bring out your best glasses and tableware, create layers to your setting.
 Start with a placemat, adding dinner plates topped with a side plate or bowl, color or patterns will add even more impact.
-Finally, use your napkins as the final flourish, use a special napkin ring, tie a decoration or festive sprig around with beautiful ribbon.
+Finally, use your napkins as the final flourish, use a special napkin ring or tie a decoration or festive sprig around it with a beautiful ribbon.

-For a showstopping finish, create an overhead display by suspending decorations, a decorative branch dressed with baubles and ribbon or dried flower and foliage chandelier.
+For a showstopping finish, create a display by incorporating decorations, like a bowl filled with baubles or ribbon around dried or fresh flowers in a coordinating vase.